klis87/redux-requests/docusaurus/docs/guides/actions.md

 ---
 title:  Actions
+description: Actions guide for redux-requests - declarative AJAX requests and automatic network state management for Redux
 ---

 As you probably noticed, this library is all about writing Redux actions.
 You need to do some